Nevada Tax Deed & Lien Auctions — Live Data Parcel-level data

 Nevada is a tax lien state.
 Tax lien sold, then after 2-3 years delinquent, county can sell deed.
 No post-deed redemption.

 Key risks include: IRS federal tax liens, HOA super-priority liens (NV has strong HOA lien law).
 NV is technically a lien state but deed sales also occur.
 IMPORTANT: NV has extremely strong HOA super-priority lien laws — HOA liens can take priority over mortgages.
-Clark County (Las Vegas) is the
+Clark County (Las Vegas) is the primary market.
+Very competitive.

 Opening bids vary widely by county and property.
 Nevada has an average property tax rate of 0.6%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.